 According to Davies, who directs this film with immaculate precision, Emily Dickinson (portrayed by an incandescent Cynthia Nixon) was a headstrong and fiery rebel, a cultural iconoclast who anticipated the thirst for individualism that would eventually come to characterize American culture.
 America’s most cherished female poet railed against the chains of religious servitude and the puritan code; evangelism and marriage were meant to legitimize her as a woman, but she instead sought fulfillment and transcendence in beauty and the art that could be made from observing it.
 Sacrilege was not her aim.
 She was merely “meticulously guarding the independence of [her] soul.”

-While Dickinson was by most accounts platonically straight and allegedly harbored crushes on men, A Quiet Passion maintains that she was heterosexual, in spite of allegations to the contrary, and does not delve into the possibly lesbian aspect of her nature or her poetry.
+While Dickinson was by most accounts platonically straight and allegedly harbored crushes on men, there have been theories to the contrary.
+A Quiet Passion maintains that she was heterosexual, and does not delve into the possibly lesbian aspect of her nature or her poetry.
 The film does make clear that she relished and cherished the intimate company of women — especially her lovely and devoted sister Vinnie (Jennifer Ehle); her loving sister-in-law Susan (Jodhi May), who adores Dickinson (passionately but chastely, in spite of this letter Emily wrote to 'Susie'); and their saucy friend, the arch and Austenesque Miss Buffam (Catherine Bailey).
 Women loving each other is, in this era, part and parcel of domestic life, whereas loving men is a social contract that requires the intervention of religion, the patriarchy, and a negotiation and commitment that is beyond the reach of Dickinson.
 While she may have fantasized about suitors, she turned actual gentleman callers away from her door.

 Dickinson’s self-confident joy and the almost fanatical pleasure she took in admiring the shape of all things, from feminine wordplay to a single metaphysical thought, to the shape of a man’s head — this is the “quiet passion” that sustains her during her life.
 But life, it appears, shortchanges her and as the years go by her unhappiness, bitterness and anger increase.
 No marriage, no children, no faith.
 It's a fate that also used to be the lot of "spinsters" and queers.